trying to Live a

 act locally ~~ aim globally

-I love furniture vintage in particular and hopefully sustainable material, so i cannot begin to tell people how compelled I feel sometimes, to take home- reclaim pieces sitting on the curbside that have absolutely nothing wrong or have a slight flaw that might need a little work though i must say my kids have been beyond embarrassed at times and thankful as well after getting a great reclaimed repurposed item.
+I cannot begin to tell people how compelled I am to take home- reclaim pieces sitting on the curbside that have absolutely nothing wrong or have a slight flaw that might need a little work though i must say my kids have been beyond embarrassed at times and thankful as well after getting a great reclaimed repurposed item.
+I love furniture, vintage in particular and hopefully made out of sustainable material.
 Yes, we are at a time when going back to the basics makes sense, yet this is not the only reasons I recycle, reclaim, or push reuse to be sure and I do not take every piece for obvious reasons.
 It is important to say that living a more sustainable lifestyle is just more cost effective, it was the way my family lived.
 My dad was a steel worker but fishing and hunting were his life’s blood and he was the definition of doing it the right way.
 My mom, who along with some friends were advocates for those in need, anyway, my mom recycled everything that can be and anything biodegradable was usually used in her garden -she lived a green life, was a teacher while in Florida, moved from FL to Washington alone, to find a better place to bring up my sibs while my dad worked, they both worked hard over the years to maintain a household of 10 while staying active in the community, registered voters, and attended marches for worker, women and human rights with a focus on VETS.